RSalvatico/EventGeneration/README.md

 # EventGeneration

-This is a basic set of instructions to generate events starting from a certain CMS central MC production, whose steps one can track down on McM.
-Some more thorough material can be found here:
+This is a set of instructions to generate events starting from a certain CMS central MC production, whose steps one can track down on McM.
+Some more general and official material can be found here:

 https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookGenIntro